GSA/digitalgov.gov/content/communities/cloud-infrastructure.md

 ---
-# View this page at https://digital.gov/communities/cloud-infrastructure-community
+# View this page at https://digital.gov/communities/cloud-infrastructure
 # Learn how to edit our pages at https://workflow.digital.gov

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+  - /communities/cloud-infrastructure-community

-slug: cloud-infrastructure-community
+slug: cloud-infrastructure
 date: 2020-04-30 10:00:00 -0500
 title: "Cloud and Infrastructure"
 deck: "We connect data center and cloud colleagues to share insights and knowledge."
 summary: "A community for those who support their agency’s IT modernization efforts, and want to learn about application rationalization, data center optimization, and federal cloud computing."

 # see all topics at https://digital.gov/topics
 topics:
   - cloud
   - infrastructure